Drug Interaction Report

 Applies to: lithium, losartan

-Losartan may increase the blood levels and effects of lithium.
-You may need a dose adjustment or more frequent monitoring by your doctor to safely use both medications.
-Let your doctor know if you experience drowsiness, dizziness, confusion, diarrhea, vomiting, muscle weakness, muscle incoordination, tremor, blurred vision, ringing in the ear, excessive thirst, and/or increased urination, as these may be symptoms of excessive lithium levels.
+Losartan may significantly increase the blood levels of lithium in some patients and cause lithium intoxication, which is potentially life-threatening and may require hospitalization.
+You may be particularly susceptible if you are elderly or have other risk factors such as kidney impairment, congestive heart failure, sodium restriction, and dehydration.
+Talk to your doctor if you have any questions or concerns.
+Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring to safely use both medications.
+You should seek medical attention if you experience drowsiness, dizziness, confusion, diarrhea, vomiting, muscle weakness, muscle incoordination, tremor, blurred vision, ringing in the ear, excessive thirst, and/or increased urination, as these may be signs and symptoms of lithium intoxication.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Applies to: lithium